Tukwila International Boulevard station: Services

 The station is also served by several King County Metro bus routes that use a plaza-level bus station under the Link platforms.
 The three-bay station opened on September 19, 2009, and includes a public restroom and real-time arrival screens.
 The RapidRide A Line terminates at the station and travels south along State Route 99 through SeaTac, the Highline College area and the city of Federal Way, ending at Federal Way Transit Center.
 The RapidRide F Line passes through the station on its route between Burien, Southcenter Mall, the Tukwila commuter rail station, and Renton.
-Route 124 terminates at the station and travels north through Tukwila, Georgetown and SoDo to Downtown Seattle.
-Finally, route 128 connects the station to West Seattle, White Center and Southcenter.
+Local routes connect Tukwila International Boulevard station to Georgetown, SoDo, Downtown Seattle, West Seattle, White Center, and Southcenter.
+Sound Transit operates a night bus from Lakewood to Downtown Seattle with an intermediate stop in Tukwila during hours without Link service.

 Sound Transit's Stride bus rapid transit service is planned to use a set of freeway bus stops in the median of SR 518.
 They would be adjacent to the station and connected by a pedestrian bridge that spans the freeway.
 The Stride S1 Line is scheduled to open in 2028 and connect Tukwila International Boulevard to Burien in the west and Bellevue Transit Center in the north via Interstate 405.